-- Do not teach students to fear you.
-Do not teach students to be fearful.
+- Do not teach students to fear you and at the same time not teaching students to be fearful.

-- Proactively teach, heading off various tangents that would otherwise interfere with class Teach with enthusiasm however discipline.
+- Proactively teach, heading off various tangents that would otherwise interfere with class.

 - Use proper judgment in separating boundaries and relationships.
 Crossing your own boundaries can lead to students questioning your integrity.

-- Keep lectures focused and on the primary subject.
+- Keep lectures short and focused and on the primary subject.

-- Never correct another instructor while on the Dojo floor or while they are teaching, doing so can severely undermine the credibility of said instructor and makes your integrity questionable.
+- Avoid correcting another instructor while on the Dojo floor or while they are teaching.
+Doing so can severely undermine the credibility of said instructor and questions your integrity.
 Instead wait and offer an alternative point of view or speak to them after class.

-- Even an assistant instructor or student being used for demonstration is teaching, give this person motivation by allowing them to receive respect.
+- Even an assistant instructor or student demonstrating is teaching.
+Motivate this person by allowing them to receive respect.

 - Demonstrate by performance and by application.